pedrampasandide1993/Computer-Science-Practice-and-Experience-Development-Basics/ANN stuff!/README.txt

 	c) being able to have multiple outputs not just 2

-Before, jumping to this project you need to study the section related to ANN, then if you have any questions you can contact me.
+Before jumping to this project you need to study the section related to ANN, then if you have any questions you can contact me.

 Good luck